Abhinand-p/Project_Medical-INLPT-WS2023/DOCUMENTATION.md

 on the limitations of your work.
 Potentially, you can also outline how your model can be extended or improved in the future, or you can briefly give insights into what you have learned during the project.)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In our endeavor, we have made significant strides in implementing retrieval-augmented generation (RAG) by presenting a diverse array of retrieval strategies.
+These include Sparse, Dense, and Hybrid search retrievals, each employing distinct embedding and chunking strategies to enhance the effectiveness of knowledge retrieval.
+A notable aspect of our approach is the flexibility afforded to users in selecting their preferred large language model (LLM) from options such as GPT-3.5 turbo, Azure ML, and Lamma2, thereby accommodating varied preferences and requirements.
+Additionally, we have introduced query transformation techniques aimed at decomposing complex questions to facilitate more targeted data retrieval.
+Moreover, recognizing the importance of maintaining context in conversational settings, we have integrated conversational retrieval techniques to preserve the conversation history, ensuring coherence and relevance in subsequent interactions.

+As a potential avenue for further improvement, we envision implementing a unified history storage mechanism that remains independent of the specific model chosen by the user.
+This would enable seamless traversal of conversation history across different models, offering users a consistent and comprehensive repository of past interactions.
+By decoupling the history storage from the model selection process, we aim to enhance the continuity and coherence of conversations, irrespective of shifts in model preferences or requirements.
+This functionality would not only facilitate more informed and contextual relevant responses but also empower users with greater flexibility and control over their interactions.
+By bridging the gap between different model choices and preserving historical context, we strive to enhance the overall user experience and effectiveness of knowledge-intensive NLP tasks.

 ## References
 [comment]: <> (List your references at the end of your report.
 You can add them as a list at the end of your